gnebehay/schoselwette/wette/static/rules.markdown

 # Rules

 ## Payment
 The participation fee for the whole tournament is **10 EUR / 12 CHF**.
-After registration you'll get an email from team.schosel@gmail.com containing the bank transfer payment instructions.
+After registration you'll get an email from [team.schosel@gmail.com](mailto:team.schosel@gmail.com) containing the bank transfer payment instructions.
 This is a manual process and might take some time.
 In case you didn't get the email 2 days after registration, please shoot us an email at the mentioned address.

 Every registered player **will be disqualified** if their participation fee is not transferred to the Schosel bank account **before the first match begins**.

 ---

+## Community
+If you have specific questions regarding Schosel or you simply like to be in touch with other Schosel players to chat and discuss the game, feel free to join our [WhatsApp group chat](https://chat.whatsapp.com/50I08RtgO1LJnDdXetLmL0).

+---

 ## Price Money
 The pot equals the sum of all players participation fees.
 It will be fully paid out to the best players.
 If you bet on the right outcome of matches and the final cup winner you collect points.
 If you make it to the top 3 of the score list you win some cash.
 Here's what's in for you:

-1. First place 30% of the pot
+  1. First place **30%** of the pot
-2. Second place 15% of the pot
+  2. Second place **15%** of the pot
-3. Third place 10% of the pot
+  3. Third place **10%** of the pot
-4. For each achievement you win you get 5% of the pot
+  4. For each achievement you win you get **5%** of the pot

 ---